Josh Rojas Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.5 K/9, which ranks 21st in the league.

-- The Royals' 5.47 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.47 team ERA that ranks 29th among all MLB pitching staffs.

-- Keller gets the start for the Royals, his fifth of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Singer makes the start for the Royals, his fifth of the season.
+He is 1-2 with an 8.14 ERA and 19 strikeouts in 21 2/3 innings pitched.

-- In his last time out on Tuesday against the Texas Rangers, the right-hander threw four innings, allowing three earned runs while surrendering three hits.
+- The righty's last appearance came on Wednesday against the Texas Rangers, when he tossed five innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has put up an ERA of 3.00, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are hitting .194 against him.
+- The 26-year-old has an 8.14 ERA and 8.1 strikeouts per nine innings in four games this season, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.